 The woodpecker burst both eyes of the elephant.
 The elephant began to groan with pain.
 After that, the frog went to a swamp with his platoon and began croaking together.
 The elephant thought there must be a pond nearby and went in the direction of that voice and got stuck in the swamp.
 The elephant gradually died.

-Moral: You can achieve anything by working together.
+Moral: This elephant story shows us you can achieve anything by working together.

 A washerman had a donkey and a horse.
 The horse was very egotistical as the washerman only used donkeys for carrying everything around.
 The horse considered himself above the donkey.